syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Populate-Data.md

-N>**Note: You can use above code until OData service version 3.
+N>**You can use above code until OData service version 3.
 For OData Service version 4 End Point, we have created a separate adaptor [ej.ODataV4Adaptor](http://helpjs.syncfusion.com/js/datamanager/data-binding#odata-v4) for databinding.**